myei/validate.js/README.en.md

 // Then we can execute the validations validate.itsOk();

+validate.reset(); // Resets all validation and messages, if we need it to
 ```

 Now in `HTML` we can assign these custom rules as we do it before `data-rule-name`: